bruceoutdoors/postgres-bigquery-cdc-example/README.md

 # Postgres to BigQuery CDC Pipeline Example

-A CDC pipeline that streams postgres database table changes to BigQuery via Debezium, PubSub, Avro, Dataflow+Python.
+A CDC pipeline that streams postgres database table changes to BigQuery via Debezium, PubSub, Avro, Dataflow+Python...

+At least, that's the original plan.
+Now this repo is just a mix bag of experiments with Apache Beam.

 ## Quickstart